-This award recognizes a new program or initiative to enhance/ensure integrity of products/services in a jurisdiction, such as facial recognition systems, security features to a vehicle title, implementation of automated license plate readers, address verification software, and others.
-This is a law enforcement agency award.
-There will be one agency recognized as the regional winner in each region and of those four, one will be chosen as the international winner.
+This award is presented to new programs or initiatives to enhance/ensure integrity of products/services in a jurisdiction, such as facial recognition systems, security features to a vehicle title, implementation of ALPR, address verification software, etc.

 - Project/program/initiative decreases fraud or fraud risks

 California Department of Motor Vehicles

 CA DMV/Bureau Automotive Repair – Vehicle Emission Exception Identifier